wppconnect-team/wppconnect-server/README.md

     onRevokedMessage: true,
     // send all events of labels for webook and socket
     onLabelUpdated: true,
-    // 'event', 'from' ou 'type' to ignore and not send to webhook
+    // 'event', 'from' or 'type' to ignore and not send to webhook
     ignore: [],
   },
   websocket: {